isomerpages/moe-crestsec/pages/Frequently Asked Questions.md

 and stationery, school uniform and vocational attire, shoes and socks, waiver of school and standard miscellaneous fees, and daily school meal and transport subsidies.
-Students can approach the school’s Administration Office for a MOE-FAS application form or download the application&nbsp;
-<a href="https://www.crestsec.edu.sg/qql/slot/u1374/CSS%202022/Info%20@%20Crest/Student%20Admission%20Info/MOE%20FAS%20Application%20Form%20for%20Specialised%20Schools1.pdf" rel="noopener noreferrer nofollow" target="_blank">from the website</a>.
-Needy students who do not meet the eligibility criteria
+Students can approach the school’s Administration Office for a MOE-FAS application form or download the application <a href="/files/fas_application_specialised_schools_2025.pdf" rel="noopener nofollow" target="_blank">from the website</a>.
-for MOE FAS may be considered for the School-Based FAS.
+Needy students who do not meet the eligibility criteria for MOE FAS may be considered for the School-Based FAS.
 Approval will be given on a case-by-case basis.</p>
 <p><strong>9.
 Does CSS provide bus shuttle service for students?</strong>
 <br>Due to a persistent island wide shortage of drivers for both private and
 public buses, the school is unable to procure shuttle bus services for